mdeepak6411/Spend-Analytics-KPMG/README.md

 # Capstone Project- Spend Analytics

-## ABSTRACT
+## Abstract:
-In this project, you will analyze and classify the spend data for the procurement function of a company.
-This will enable the company to identify the scope for efficiency improvement and better strategic planning.
+In this project, i have analyzed and classified the spend data for the procurement function of a company.
+That will enable the company to identify the scope for efficiency improvement and better strategic planning.

-The output of this project will be 2 reports:
-1. The first report will contain a brief on how the entire process of data preprocessing, feature engineering, predictive analytics, descriptive analytics and data visualization was undertaken.
-2. The second report will have all the results, dashboards, model scores and the conclusion of what the student think is happening in the data provided and how the company can profit from it.

-## Market Outlook
+## Market Outlook:
 In today’s digitalized world procurement has become the most important tool to harness the power of data and draw intelligent insights to achieve and optimize overall performance for an organization.
 Leading organizations